microsoft/pxt-microbit/docs/projects/micro-coin.md

     }

     /**
-     * Computes the hash of the current block
+     * Compute the hash of the current block
      */
     computeHash() {
         let s = "" + this.index + this.timestamp + this.data + this.previousHash;